Jogos de Natal 1982

 Hilversum (NL) -

-Fred Benavente, Leontine Ceulemans, Lisette Hordijk, Catherine Keyl, Sipke van der Land and Henk Mouwe.
+Kris Rukken (Mayor of NUTS-1), Hans Kazàn (Celebrity), Dick Passchier (Presenter), Fred Benavente, Leontine Ceulemans, Lisette Hordijk, Catherine Keyl, Sipke van der Land and Henk Mouwe;

-Games: Rescue the Mayor!, Postal Delivery (Mayors' Game), The Beer Cans, Blindfolded Bellringers (Celebrity Game), Decorating the Christmas Tree, Spin the Wheel (Presenters' Game), The Caged Ball Catchers, Collecting Ping Pong Balls (Celebrity Game), The Water Taps, Sorting the Food (Presenters' Game), Clowns and Wine, Dressing Up (Presenters' Game), The Trifles.
+Games: The Rescue Party, Postal Delivery (Mayors' Game), Collecting the Froth, The Blindfolded Bellringers (Celebrities' Game), Decorating the Christmas Tree, Spin the Wheel (Mayors' Game), The Caged Ball Catchers, Collecting Ping-Pong Balls (Celebrities' Game), The Wine Collectors, Sorting the Food (Presenters' Game), Finding the Wine (Mayors' Game), Dressing Up (Presenters' Game), The Celebration Cake.

 Game Results and Standings